 The Laurels and surrounding land has been named an Important Bird Area by Audubon Pennsylvania in recognition of its many bird species.
 Approximately 160 species have been observed nesting in or migrating through the Laurels.
 Bobolinks, dickcissels, eastern meadowlarks, grasshopper and savannah sparrows, and other grassland-nesting birds whose populations have declined elsewhere in the state abound in the area.
 Many of these birds are found in higher numbers here than in any other place in southeastern Pennsylvania.
 The Laurels is home to a variety of wildlife, including beavers, wild turkeys and other animals native to the area.

 The Laurels Preserve is open to members of the Brandywine Conservancy & Museum of Art everyday from dawn to dusk.
-Visitors should carry their Conservancy membership cards.
+Visitors should carry their Brandywine membership cards.

 If you would like to visit the Laurels Preserve but are not currently a member, please click here to join online.